Building AI Solutions with Docker Compose and Kubernetes Expertise

 Override Files: Keep Dev and Prod from Colliding

-compose.override.yamlfor local tweaksdocker compose -f base.yaml -f prod.yamlto layer configsinclude:blocks (if you’re fancy and using Compose v2+)
+compose.override.yamlfor local tweaksdocker compose -f base.yaml -f prod.yamlto layer configsinclude:blocks, if you’re on Compose v2+ and feeling fancy

 YAML Anchors: DRY or Die